Taïwan might really be the heart of Asia

 Now the really awesome thing is, aside from that, you’ll still find the hustle and bustle and authenticity so characteristic of Asia.
-That’s why in some way I like to think of Taiwan as the birth child of China and Japan.
+I like to think of Taiwan as the birth child of China and Japan.

-When walking the streets, street food and night markets are everywhere for you to buy way too many plates for your stomach to endure.
+When walking the streets, street food and night markets are everywhere for you to buy way too many food for your stomach.

 You can rent a scooter without pain just like you’d do in the rest of S.E.A.